dsccommunity/DscWorkshop/Exercises/Task2/Exercise3.md

 ## 2.4 Modify a role

 Modifying a role is even easier as adding a new one.
 Let's try changing the default time server for all the file servers.
-If the setting effect all time servers, it must be defined in the 'FileServer' role
+If the setting effect all time servers, it must be defined in the `FileServer` role.

-1. Open the 'FileServer.yml' from your roles directory.
+1. Open the `FileServer.yml` from your roles directory.
 We are modifying an already existing role definition now.

-2. In order to change a configuration item, just modify or add to your YAML file:
+1. In order to change a configuration item, just modify or add to your YAML file:

   ```yaml
   RegistryValues: